Aleš Dryml Sr.

-Aleš Dryml Sr. (born 10 June 1953) is a former speedway rider who competed in speedway, longtrack and grasstrack racing.
-He reached fourteen World Longtrack world championship finals finishing second in 1989 and 1991.
+Aleš Dryml Sr. (born 10 June 1953) is a Czech former motorcycle speedway rider who competed in speedway, longtrack and grasstrack racing.
+He earned 32 international caps for the Czechoslovakia national speedway team.

+Career

+Dryml reached fourteen World Longtrack world championship finals, finishing second in 1989 and 1991.

-He rode in the top tier of British Speedway from 1978-1982, riding for various clubs.
+He rode in the top tier of British Speedway from 1978 to 1982, riding for Exeter Falcons, Sheffield Tigers and Birmingham Brummies.

+Family

-He has two sons Ales and Lukas who both also compete in Speedway.
+He has two sons Aleš and Lukáš who both also compete in Speedway.